pschfr/dotfiles/README.md

 # dotfiles
-A place for me to store my dotfiles, for example: sublime settings, .gitconfigs, bash and zsh configuration.
+A place for me to store my dotfiles, for example: sublime settings, `.gitconfigs`, `bash` and `zsh` configuration.

+Feel free to fork this repo to use it for yourself.
+Or don't.

+Also check out [`status`](https://github.com/pschfr/status), a script for checking the status of multiple repositories at once, and [`conky`](https://github.com/pschfr/conky), my theme for the system-information program for Linux systems.

+---

 ## [Settings](settings/)
 Contains tweaked settings for [VS Code](https://github.com/Microsoft/vscode), [Sublime](https://www.sublimetext.com/3), and [Hyper](https://github.com/zeit/hyper).